 Get the latest news and tips from NordVPN.

 If you click on a suspicious link or open a malicious attachment sent to your email address, there’s a high chance that your device or your Gmail app will get infected with malware.
 However, it’s easy to learn to recognize phishing attempts and identify which email attachments are generally safe to open.

 Phishing emails and messages rise year-on-year, and they can be pretty brutal.
-In 2015 a spear-phishing campaign took down an entire power plant in Ukraine.
+In 2021, a phishing email delivered ransomware into the systems of the American Colonial Pipeline company, causing massive disruption to fuel supplies across the eastern US.
 Even Apple and Meta have been tricked by phishing emails, when they handed over user data to hackers posing as fake police.
 In other cases, ordinary people have lost savings and retirement funds to hackers posing as bank officials and postal companies.

 All the Gmail encryption in the world won’t help if you’re running on out of date software.
 Sometimes, the security of your Gmail app depends on the security of your device.
 Make sure to update your operating system and your browser regularly.
 The latest updates usually patch vulnerabilities hackers can use to break into your device.

 Software updates might also reveal new features in an app or program, as well as secure your data with vital security updates.
 So it’s always a good idea to keep all of your devices running the latest software.
 Our blogpost will tell you what to remember before you update your software, as well as give you some tips on protecting your privacy online.

 For better Gmail security, keep an eye on your Gmail account for suspicious activities, as well as what devices are logged into it and where.
 Sometimes, hackers will secretly leech your information without leaving clear signs that someone has access to your account.
 Follow these steps regularly to check whether your Gmail hasn’t been hacked.